What is a cookie banner?

 - Place of data processing

 You can explicitly check and uncheck each inclusion here.
-To (de)activate cookies individually is technically not possible in most cases, so we have switched to listing and displaying them in a package with the respective script / tool.
+To (de)activate cookies individually is not technically possible in most cases, so we have switched to listing and displaying them in a package with the respective script / tool.

 With the close/save button, the data is transferred and stored in the browser of the browser.
 This so-called Consent is also stored anonymously in the Consent Management System.

-How to create a DSGVO-compliant cookie banner
+How to create a GDPR compliant cookie banner

-After that, everything is set up and you can integrate the Cookie Banner script into your site
+After that, everything is set up and you can integrate the Cookie Banner script into your site.

-'The storage of information in the end-user's terminal equipment or access to information already stored in the terminal equipment is only permitted if the end-user has consented on the basis of clear and comprehensive information.
-The information to the end user and the consent must be provided in accordance with Regulation (EU) 2016/679.
+The storage of information in the end user's terminal equipment or access to information already stored in the terminal equipment is only permitted if the end user has consented on the basis of clear and comprehensive information.
+The information of the end user and the consent have to be provided in accordance with Regulation (EU) 2016/679.

 In addition to cookies, this of course also concerns